official-stockfish/Stockfish/README.md

 ### Generating Training Data

-To generate training data from the classic eval, use the gensfen command with the setting "Use NNUE" set to "false".
+To generate training data from the classic eval, use the generate_training_data command with the setting "Use NNUE" set to "false".
 The given example is generation in its simplest form.
 There are more commands.

 ```
 uci